xchristinawu/xchristinawu/README.md

 <img src="https://rishavanand.github.io/static/images/greetings.gif" align="center" style="width: 60%" />
 </div>

 <h3 align="center">Hi!
-I'm Christina Wu, a Software Engineer with a background in education/office administration.
-Due to my love of optimizing and automating clerical procedures, I've discovered programming to be incredibly stimulating and rewarding.</h3>
+I'm Christina, a Software Engineer with a background in education and music.
+Due to my love of optimizing and automating processes, I've discovered programming and found it to be so incredibly stimulating and rewarding that I decided to change careers.
+Looking for my next position as a Software Engineer!</h3>

 - ⚡ Fun fact **I am a Cellist!**